Roy-lab/merlin-p/README.md

 To compile the code, changed to MERLIN directory and run: make

+To compile the program, you may need to install GSL.
+If libgsl is already installed, you can remove the "-L$(LIBPATH)" from the Makefile.
+To run the program, you may need to add the location of installed shared library files to LD_LIBRARY_PATH.

 Inferred networks and other resources
 -------------------------------------
 The expression datasets used in this study, prior networks and the inferred networks were moved to this repository: